arthmoeros/abuilder-worker/README.md

 ##### Request Schema
 This is 'like' a Schema, and since there is no yet a single decent json schema parser in npm (and the specification is not finished), this one will do for now.
 At its base has static data for internal referencing, such as its own form configuration json file name, generation name and its underlying task name, these must be provided as is in each request that uses this structure.
-Artifacter expects this data to work.
+QSDT expects this data to work.
 The rest of the structure is what it should be expected when a request for artifact generation is submitted along with the before mentioned static data, except each last child in each hierarchy, which have a type definition and miscellaneous information, such as:

 "Tag" | Meaning